andreasklinger/klinger-io/README.md

 Step 2: Click on "Add file" in upper right corner

-Step 3: Open [sluggenerator](https://www.slugenerator.com/) and convert title of post to a slug, which you then use with file extension ".mdx" as filename
+Step 3: Convert title of post to a slug e.g. `this-is-fun`, which you then use with file extension ".mdx" as filename

 Step 4: Insert following header into file and replace placeholders